protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 In this report, we discuss the technical details of Saturn's reward distribution module.
 This is one of the two main components of [Saturn's Treasury](https://hackmd.io/@cryptoecon/SJIJEUJbs/%2FmGKG1Iz-RRmbMzsAX468iQ).

 We start with a summary of similar work and projects.
 Then, we discuss all the options and technical details of how to design the reward distribution for Saturn.
-We conclude the report with an empirical analysis of the options and how they may influence honesty and service [This last part is still WIP!!].
+We conclude the report with an empirical analysis of the options and how they may influence honesty and service.

 ## Retrieval markets and Saturn